3. Liga: Structure

-Since the first season in 2008–09, 20 teams have been playing for promotion to the 2.
+Since the first season in 2008–09, 20 teams have been playing in the 2.
 Bundesliga.
-The first two teams are promoted directly, the third in the table has to play for promotion in two playoffs in the relegation against the third from the bottom of the 2.
+The top two teams are promoted directly, the third-placed team has to play for promotion in a two-leg play-off against the team third from the bottom of the 2.
 Bundesliga.
-The three (from the 2018–19 season four) last-placed teams will be relegated to the fourth-class Regionalliga and will be replaced by four (until 2018–19 three) promoted teams from the Regionalligas.
+The three (from the 2018–19 season four) last-placed teams will be relegated to the fourth-tier Regionalliga and will be replaced by four (until 2018–19 three) promoted teams from the Regionalligas.
 The four best teams in the league qualify for the DFB-Pokal.

 The teams which are not reserve teams of Bundesliga teams among the 20 teams in the league compete for promotion to the 2.
 Bundesliga, while the four bottom teams are relegated to one of the five Regionalligen: Regionalliga Nord, Regionalliga Nordost, Regionalliga West, Regionalliga Südwest, and Regionalliga Bayern.
 Until 2018, three were relegated.
 If, however, a reserve team is playing in the 3.
 Liga and the respective first team is relegated to the 3.
 Liga, the reserve team will be demoted to the fifth-level Oberliga regardless of its league position, because reserve teams of 3.
 Liga clubs are ineligible to play in the Regionalliga.